CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 Finalize the key installation in the **Linux** and **Mac OS X** environments:
 If you are using Chrome browser in Mac OS X Monterey, you will get keyname.cer instead of keyname.pem.
-The following procedure will be same.
+The following procedure will remain same.

 ```bash
 cd ~